JduPreez/HardRightEdge/README.md

 ## Running tests

 Unit tests are written in XUnit.
 Just make sure to grab the Visual Studio XUnit test runner, and you're good to go.

+All WebAPI tests, those in HardRightEdge.Test.IntegrationWebApiTests, require a separate running instance of the API service.
+So go to the bin folder of HardRightEdge.WebApi, and 1st start an instance of HardRightEdge.WebApi.exe, before running them.